jm-hamdi/managing_tickets_Task/README.md

    ```bash
    docker run -e "ACCEPT_EULA=1" -e "MSSQL_SA_PASSWORD=CodeWith123" -e "MSSQL_PID=Developer"  -e "MSSQL_USER=SA" -p 1433:1433 -d --name=sql_new mcr.microsoft.com/azure-sql-edge
    ```
-This command is used to run a Docker container for Azure SQL Edge, which is a version of SQL Server designed for edge devices.
-Here's a breakdown of the command and its components:

 3. **Database Migrations**:
    - Navigate to the `backend` directory.